 - Delayed submission of the written pleading.
 The date of submission will be the date of uploading of the written pleadings to the website.
 The deadline for the submission of the written Pleadings can be found on the website.
-A delayed submission will result in: - $\circ$ One hour late = minus 1 point. - Any delay after that = minus 5 points. - Three days late = compulsory disqualification. - Exceeding the stipulated length of written pleading.
-An argument section exceeding stipulated length (15 pages) will result in: - One page exceeding = minus 2 points. - Two pages exceeding = minus 4 points. - Three pages exceeding = compulsory disqualification. - Disclosure of identity.
+A delayed submission will result in: - $\circ$ One hour late = minus 1 point. - $\circ$ Any delay after that = minus 5 points. - Three days late = compulsory disqualification. - Exceeding the stipulated length of written pleading.
+An argument section exceeding stipulated length (15 pages excluding the summary) will result in: - One page exceeding = minus 2 points. - Two pages exceeding = minus 4 points. - Three pages exceeding = compulsory disqualification. - The summary exceeding stipulated length (2 pages) will result in: - Half a page exceeding = minus 2 points. - One page exceeding = minus 4 points. - One and a half page exceeding = compulsory disqualification. - Disclosure of identity.
 If the name of the team members or the university is mentioned anywhere inside the written pleading, this will result in: - o minus 2 points. - Non-conformity with other formalities, such as interlinear space, margins, etc. for each infraction: - o minus 2 points.